sushma-nagaraj-engineer/BinarySearchTree/README.md

 i)  printLevels - performs a level-by-level printing of the tree.

 j)  main - demonstrate in your main method that all of your new methods work.
+Note: In accordance to instructions in the academic project, I have used the basic Binary Search Tree pseudo code from the author Mark Allen Weiss.